-Online reviews are a crucial part to a hotel’s appearance online.
+Online reviews are a crucial part of a hotel’s appearance online.
 When a hotel is first building their review base, each entry can carry a lot of weight in how a hotel appears online.
-With search engines now including online reviews as a way of indexing hotels, travelers are starting to realize the power they have over small hotels and when given such power they are forced to answer one question: Will I use this for Good, or Evil?
+With search engines now including online reviews as a way of indexing hotels, travelers are starting to realize the power they have over small hotels.
+When given such power, they are forced to answer one question: Will I use this for good or evil?
 Unfortunately, some travelers are choosing the darker path and are wielding the power of their reviews in an attempt to blackmail hotels into giving out discounts or free upgrades.

-A well trained staff is the best defense when these blackmailers comes to the desk.
-Free upgrades or discounted rates are the most common requests in these situations, and we shouldn’t actually reward this behavior.
+A well-trained staff is the best defense when these blackmailers come to the desk.
+Free upgrades or discounted rates are the most common requests in these situations, and we shouldn’t reward this behavior.
 Instead of saying no, try replying with “I don’t have any upgrades/discounts available tonight, but what I can do for you is…” The key here is to build value in a feature of the room type they have already booked.
 Try offering a room with a better view or on a higher floor.
 Depending on your WiFi setup, there might be some rooms with a stronger or more consistent signal.
-The actual location of a room is an important amenity many guests overlook until they actually get to the door.
+The actual location of a room is a valuable amenity many guests overlook until they get to the door.
 This can help to give the guest the feeling that they are still getting something special without touching rates.

 These notes are vital at handling fraudulent reviews if and when the blackmailers follow through with their threats.
-It’s typically encouraged behavior to respond to reviews early and often, since this helps to build a better rapport with your guests.
-In the situations where you suspect a fraudulent review it’s important not to engage the author.
-It’s understandable that you will want to defend your property, but this can encourage their behavior and make the situation worse.
+It’s typically encouraged to respond to reviews early and often since this helps to build a better rapport with your guests.
+In situations where you suspect a fraudulent review, it’s important not to engage the author.
+Understandably, you will want to defend your property, but this can encourage their behavior and make the situation worse.
 Instead of replying, contact the site administrators.
 Report the review as fraudulent and email them as much detail about the interaction as possible, if it even existed.
-Sites like Yelp and TripAdvisor take their user reviews seriously and if they find that things aren’t on the level, they can remove the review and ban the account that left it.
+Sites like Yelp and TripAdvisor take their user reviews seriously, and if they find that things aren’t on the level, they can remove the review and ban the account that left it.